Configure CTS token stores

 When connecting to DS 7, or a DS server in production mode, enable secure connections.
 When you enable SSL/TLS, make sure the AM server can trust the DS server certificate and that the certificate matches the CTS store FQDN.

-Use the LDAPS port.
-Alternatively, use the LDAP port with StartTLS, as in
+Use the LDAPS port or the LDAP port with StartTLS (

 The bind DN of the service account AM uses to connect to the directory service.